jcervas/createMaps/apportionment/readme.md

     - `citizen` → apportionment changes from citizen voting-age population
   - Classifies states into bins with a custom color scheme
   - Generates centroid-based labels for both maps
   - Styles labels and boundaries for clarity
+  - Add css for additional styling

 - **Outputs**
   - `total.svg` → apportionment changes by total population